Self-Host ChatGPT on a VPS: Open WebUI + Ollama Install Guide

 Key decisions:

-• Ollama and Open WebUI bind to 127.0.0.1 only — Nginx handles all external traffic
+• Ollama and Open WebUI bind to 127.0.0.1 only β€” Nginx handles all external traffic.
+This is why search queries like 127.0.0.1:3000:8080 are common: it is the safe, recommended bind pattern, not a misconfiguration.

-• ENABLE_SIGNUP=false prevents strangers from creating accounts on your instance
+• ENABLE_SIGNUP=false prevents strangers from creating accounts on your instance.

-• Persistent volumes ensure models and chat history survive container restarts
+• Persistent volumes ensure models and chat history survive container restarts.

 Step 4: Configure Nginx with TLS